Aluminum I-Beam Strength Calculator

 • Recyclable: Aluminum is usually 100% recyclable, making it generally more environmentally friendly than some other materials.

-What are the disadvantages of Aluminum?
+What are the Disadvantages of Aluminum?

 • Expensive: Aluminum can be more expensive than other materials, such as steel.
 However, this depends on the application and sometimes the benefits listed above can offset some of additional cost of using this material.